richard-ps-zz/travix_challenge/README.md

 The first thing this script will do, after exporting the variables mentioned in the previous section, is launch a new tab in your web browser in order to log into your google account.

 After that, 'run' script will call other scripts that are responsible for creating diferent components and resources of the infrastructure (eg: run_db and run-stateless).

+Wait for a few minutes and the API will be ready to receive requests.

 ### Testing the API